bowei/klogster/doc/ui.md

 - **Clicking a tab** switches the column to show that tab's log.
 - **Dragging a tab** over another tab reorders them within the column.
 - **Dragging a tab** onto a different column's tab bar moves it to that column.
 - **✕ on a tab** closes the tab and unsubscribes from its log stream.
-If it was the last tab in the column, the column is removed.
+If it was the last tab in the column, the column enters the empty state (see above).

 ### Panel label
 The toolbar at the top of each tab's content shows the full `group / namespace / pod / container` path.